-The Cognition was not an explicit and conscious type of activity in gatherers/hunters bands; it was not demanded and not stimulated by social institutions.
-Moreover, there was an 'ideological' barrier in consciousness for change of practice.
-Beliefs, superstitions, taboos, rituals, etc. fixed in mind practices that already existed.
-Such fixation happened due to the weak role of rationality and instinctive reliance on the proven solutions.
+Singularity: Neolithic Global $\longrightarrow$ Phase of Evolution: Adaptive Structural Cognitive Cognitive capacity: Restrained Regulated Released Cognition outcome: Adaptation Social development Knowledge Competition outcome: Resettlement Structure's expansion Cognition that have already existed.
+Such fixation happend due to the weak role of rationality and instinctive reliance on the proven solutions.
 The weakness of rationality was expressed in an ensoulment (animation) and mystification of all objects of nature.
 The human being put himself in a servant position in regards to supernatural powers, which, as he believed, were behind objects and had a legitimate arbitrariness and power over events and human destiny.
 Human being should rather dread and respect this power than to better understand and explain the nature of the phenomenon.
 Each insight and change in practice happened rarely and required the overcoming of the relevant 'ideology'.
-The changes were based on their immediate effect rather than on rational analyze of phenomena.
+Changes were based on their immediate effect rather than on rational analyze of phenomena.
 Thus, cognition was open just in the direction of diversification of attainments and techniques, their adaptation to different natural niches.